-- Camden – the closest branch to the Camden Markets
+- Camden – the closest branch to Camden markets.

-- Marchmont Street – close to the British Museum, plus Euston station
+- Marchmont Street – close to the British Museum and Euston station.

-- Lower Regent Street – this Post Office branch is very close to Buckingham Palace, the West End theatres of Piccadilly Circus and Leicester Square, and the National Gallery in Trafalgar Square
+- Lower Regent Street – this Post Office branch is very close to Buckingham Palace, the West End theatres of Piccadilly Circus and Leicester Square, as well as the National Gallery in Trafalgar Square.